ADHD Testing in West Michigan

 ADHD, once thought to only affect “naughty little boys” is now a very common diagnosis for girls – and adults.
 In fact, it’s one of the most common neurodevelopmental disorders.

 Arriving at an ADHD diagnosis requires ADHD testing.

 There are many places offering ADHD assessments in Grand Rapids.
 Getting a diagnosis as a child can give a kid a head start in many ways, including learning how their brain works and how to create coping skills for this world.

 Getting an assessment completed can be hard work – testing centers are often booked months in advance and the process is often expensive.
 Add working withing your insurance network to the equation, and the road to ADHD testing can be daunting.

-Yet sadly, the modern world is not made for ADHD minds, so these amazing people struggle.
+Because sadly, the modern world is not made for ADHD minds.
 School, work and even play is designed for linear minds, even though millions of people don’t think that way.

 People with ADHD often feel “less than” just because they can’t sit still behind a desk all day or finish a project in one sitting.
 This can lead to low self esteem and even anxiety and depression.

 It’s time to break the stigma that comes with ADHD.
 It’s time to make space for the ADHD kid.